MRivadeneira92/cs50w-final-project/README.md

 # How it works #

+## How data is stored ##

+In order for the page to be responsive the values of the first ingredient or recipe query is stored in two list declared during the page loading: _ingredientidListExact_ and _ingredientidListSimilar_.
+This lists can be modified in real time as the user removes or adds ingredients.
+This is accomplished by triggering the recipe search function when any of there two actions are done.
+The lists are modified accordinging and a new search is done, adapting the results on screen.

 ## Getting values ##

 The search bar accepts one or multiple ingredients.
 The have to be separated by a comma.
 The raw data is stored on a variable called ```dataInput```.
 An if statements checks if the data contains more than one ingredient by looking for a comma or a comma and space characters.
 If they are detected a few lines of code split the words inside the variable by reading each character one by one and separating the words when the character is a blank space or a comma.
 The resulting word is stored in an array while a function makes sure that the first letter of the ingredient is uppercase.